ymirapp/docs/docs/guides/sage-10.md

-# Setting up a Sage 10 in a project
+# How to set up Sage 10 in a Ymir project

 [[toc]]